danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [Rainbow-Dreamer/separable_merge](https://github.com/Rainbow-Dreamer/separable_merge) - This is a cross-platform file merger and splitter which uses a file merging algorithm designed by me to merge multiple files and folders into a single separable binary file
+- [cookiecutter-flask/cookiecutter-flask](https://github.com/cookiecutter-flask/cookiecutter-flask) - A flask template with Bootstrap, asset bundling+minification with webpack, starter templates, and registration/authentication.
+For use with cookiecutter.
 - [pfrommerd/denvtool](https://github.com/pfrommerd/denvtool) - A docker environment management tool
 - [redballoonsecurity/ofrak](https://github.com/redballoonsecurity/ofrak) - OFRAK: unpack, modify, and repack binaries.
 - [sparckles/Robyn](https://github.com/sparckles/Robyn) - Robyn is a High-Performance, Community-Driven, and Innovator Friendly Web Framework with a Rust runtime.